KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/2elementvalue.md

 You created a **function** named `submitOrder` that takes 1 parameter named `name`.
   {% endhint %}

 1. The click handler function needs to call our new `submitOrder` function instead of logging to the console.
-Replace the `console.log` text with `submitOrder` in the click handler function.
+Replace `console.log` with `submitOrder` in the click handler function.
       {% hint style='working' %}
 <details>
 <summary>